Mommie Dearest (film): Plot

-When Christina rebels against her mother, confrontations ensue.
-Joan beats Christina in a swimming pool race and laughs at her; when Christina reacts angrily, Joan becomes enraged and locks the child in the pool house.
-Later, when Joan discovers Christina wearing her makeup and imitating her, she takes offense and cuts off chunks of Christina's hair to punish her.
+Joan occasionally lavishes Christina with attention and luxury, but also enforces a strict code of discipline.
+At an extravagant birthday party for Christina, Joan allows her to keep just one of her many presents and donates the rest to orphans.
+One day, Joan beats Christina in a swimming race and gloats over her victory; when Christina reacts angrily, Joan spanks the child and locks her in the pool house.
+Later, when Joan discovers Christina mimicking her in her dressing room, she takes offense and cuts off chunks of Christina's hair to punish her.